Positive and Negative Predictors of Educational Attainment

 Another paper I am writing with a colleague (under review, Social Forces) uses propensity score matching and sibling fixed-effects models to determine how detrimental suspension and expulsion are for students, especially black students who are overrepresented in these exclusionary discipline actions.
 These actions serve as triggering events in the life course that increase the probability of negative events such as high school dropout, divergence to a GED, and engagement in criminal conviction.

 Racial and Ethnic Self-Identification of Multiracial Individuals

 Additional research I am conducting is situated on racial and ethnic self-identification of multiracial individuals.

 In the first article in an upcoming interdisciplinary issue of Emerging Adulthood, I use qualitative and quantitative survey data I collected from Hispanic and Asian college students to explore the complexities of racial and ethnic self- and group-identification in emerging adults.
 With this data, I argue that racial formation is at the intersection of two processes – identity and belonging.
 Emerging adults’ appearance as well as experiences with in-group and out-group family, friends, and others influences both racial/ethnic self-identification, and racial/ethnic group belonging.
 When allowed to differentiate between the race that one most identifies with and the racial group one most feels a part of, respondents’ choices do not always align along a single racial or ethnic identity spectrum.
 Perhaps unsurprisingly, this is particularly true for multiracial/ethnic individuals who are connected to two or more racial or ethnic groups through blood or adoption.
 However, these results are not limited to multiracial/ethnic individuals, highlighting how racial and ethnic identification is complex even for those with only one racial or ethnic heritage

-In the second paper with a colleague, we look at the perceptions of racial identification of those with multiracial/ethnic backgrounds.
+In the second paper with a colleague (in preparation for submission), we look at the perceptions of racial identification of those with multiracial/ethnic backgrounds.
 This study explores the complex multidimensionality of racial and ethnic identity, especially among multiracial individuals.